great-expectations/great_expectations/docs/how_to_guides/configuring_datasources/how_to_configure_a_bigquery_datasource.rst

         "bigquery://project-name/dataset-name"

-    If you want GE to connect to one of the Google's public datasets, the URL should be:
+    If you want Great Expectations to connect to one of the Google's public datasets, the URL should be:

     .. code-block:: python